Provincetown, Massachusetts

-Provincetown (/ˈprɒvɪnsˌtaʊn/) is a town located at the extreme tip of Cape Cod in Massachusetts.
+Provincetown (/ˈprɒvɪnsˌtaʊn/) is a town located at the tip of Cape Cod in Massachusetts.
 A small coastal resort town with a year-round population of 3,664 as of the 2020 United States census, Provincetown has a summer population as high as 60,000.
 It contains the census-designated place of the same name.
 Often called "P-town" or "Ptown", the locale is known as a vacation destination for its beaches, harbor, artists, and tourist industry, particularly for LGBTQ people.

 History

 At the time of European encounter, the area was long settled by the historic Nauset tribe, who had a settlement known as "Meeshawn".
 They spoke Massachusett, a Southern New England Algonquian language dialect that they shared in common with their closely related neighbors, the Wampanoag.

 North-eastern view of Provincetown, Mass.

 On May 15, 1602, having made landfall from the west and believing it to be an island, Bartholomew Gosnold initially named this area "Shoal Hope".
 Later that day, after catching a "great store of codfish", he chose instead to name this outermost tip of land "Cape Cod".
 Notably, that name referred specifically to the area of modern-day Provincetown; not until much later was that that name reused to designate the entire region now known as Cape Cod.

 The Pilgrims aboard the Mayflower sighted Cape Cod on November 9, 1620.
 After two days of failed attempts to sail south against the strong winter seas, they returned to the safety of the harbor, known today as Provincetown Harbor, and set anchor.
 It was here that the Mayflower Compact was drawn up and signed.
 The event is memorialized in a sculpture near the Pilgrim Monument.
 They agreed to settle and build a self-governing community, and came ashore in the West End.

 Though the Pilgrims chose to settle across the bay in Plymouth, Cape Cod enjoyed an early reputation for its valuable fishing grounds, and for its harbor: a naturally deep, protected basin that was considered the best along the coast.
 In 1654, the Governor of the Plymouth Colony purchased this land from the Chief of the Nausets, for a selling price of two brass kettles, six coats, 12 hoes, 12 axes, 12 knives and a box.